 In collage, works on paper, and installation-based work, her familiar subjects undergo surreal, psychedelic, hypnotic, and other unsettling tranformations.

 Rock City, Galveston Art Center, Galveston, TX

-Last Resort, Women and Their Work, Austin, TX
+Last Resort, Women & Their Work, Austin, TX

-New Gallery, Dissecting Disney, University of Texas Austin
+Dissecting Disney, New Gallery, University of Texas at Austin, Austin, TX

 SELECT GROUP EXHIBITIONS